Hebron: Early Ottoman period

 An Arab peasants' revolt broke out in April 1834 when Ibrahim Pasha of Egypt announced he would recruit troops from the local Muslim population.
 Hebron, headed by its nazir Abd ar-Rahman Amr, declined to supply its quota of conscripts for the army and suffered badly from the Egyptian campaign to crush the uprising.
-The town was invested and, when its defences fell on 4 August, it was sacked by Ibrahim Pasha's army.
+The town was invested and, when its defenses fell on August 4, it was sacked by Ibrahim Pasha's army.
 An estimated 500 Muslims from Hebron were killed in the attack and some 750 were conscripted.
 120 youths were abducted and put at the disposal of Egyptian army officers.
 Most of the Muslim population managed to flee beforehand to the hills.
 Many Jews fled to Jerusalem, but during the general pillage of the town at least five were killed.

-In 1838, the total population was estimated at 10,000.
 When the government of Ibrahim Pasha fell in 1841, the local clan leader Abd ar-Rahman Amr once again resumed the reins of power as the Sheik of Hebron.
 Due to his extortionate demands for cash from the local population, most of the Jewish population fled to Jerusalem.
 In 1846, the Ottoman Governor-in-chief of Jerusalem (serasker), Kıbrıslı Mehmed Emin Pasha, waged a campaign to subdue rebellious sheiks in the Hebron area, and while doing so, allowed his troops to sack the town.
-Though it was widely rumoured that he secretly protected Abd ar-Rahman, the latter was deported together with other local leaders (such as Muslih al-'Azza of Bayt Jibrin), but he managed to return to the area in 1848.
+Though it was widely rumored that he secretly protected Abd ar-Rahman, the latter was deported together with other local leaders (such as Muslih al-'Azza of Bayt Jibrin), but he managed to return to the area in 1848.

 According to Hillel Cohen, the attacks on Jews in this particular period are an exception that proves the rule, that one of the easiest place for Jews to live in the world were in the various countries of the Ottoman Empire.
 In the mid-eighteenth century, rabbi Abraham Gershon of Kitov wrote from Hebron that:"the gentiles here very much love the Jews.
 When there is a brit milah (circumcision ceremony) or any other celebration, their most important men come at night and rejoice with the Jews and clap hands and dance with the Jews, just like the Jews'."